laurakond/artly-api/README.md

   - **followers_count**: shows the number of other accounts that the user is followed by
   - **following_count**: shows the number of other accouns that the user follows

-- Upon submission the bid(s) are displayed in a list.
+**Profiles list view**

-- To access the list of bids in the api follow this link: https://artly-api-a39d790259f4.herokuapp.com/profiles/
+- To access the list of profiles in the api follow this link: https://artly-api-a39d790259f4.herokuapp.com/profiles/

 - DRF filtering has been applied so that the user can search/firter the profiles based on their chosen criteria: